JeeWeetje/lora-azure-iot-workshop/CommandsUwp.md

     2017-01-08T14:49:47.504 Compilation succeeded.
     ```

-18. There is just one thing left to do: we have to fill in the Azure IoT Hub security policy connection string.
+18. There is just one thing left to do: we have to **fill in** the Azure IoT Hub security policy **connection string**.
 To send commands back, we have to proof we are authorized to do this

 19. In the Azure Function, replace '[IOT HUB connection string]' with your *remembered* IoT Hub **Connection String-primary key**